indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/acloud-guru-notes.md

 - AWS Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS
   + Regional Service
   + Can do Network Assessments and/or Host assessments.
 For Network Assessments, no AI Agent is required.
 However, for Host assessment, AI agent is required.
-  + Amazon Inspector (AI) Agent: A softwa rethat you install on EC2 instances and reviews the configuration based on best practices
+  + Amazon Inspector (AI) Agent: A software that you install on EC2 instances and reviews the configuration based on best practices
   + Assessment target: Currently, AI assessment targets can consist only of EC2 instances!!!!
   + Automatically assesses applications for vulnerabilities or anomalies
   + After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity